heritage-happenings/heritage-happenings.github.io/nathaniel-thomas-coulson.md

 Summary:

-* Dr Coulson was a dentist, investor and benefactor of donated the funds for the Grace Cathedral Carillon
+* Dr Nat Coulson was a dentist, investor and benefactor who provided the funds for the Grace Cathedral Carillon
 * The plaque and pedestal were formerly the base of sundial donated to "Pines Street House" on June 15 1934.
-* The current whereabouts of the sundial are unknown
+* The current whereabouts of the sundial is unknown
-* How the pedestal came to the Heritage is unknown
+* How the pedestal came to be at the Heritage is unknown

 ## Photo: The plaque at the base of a pedestal in the Porter garden at the Heritage on the Marina